 This round wire topiary makes the perfect base for a hidden Mickey topped with reindeer ears.

 A Koi pond is wrapped with garland and ornaments.

 Check out all of the gorgeous holiday lights!

-While this outdoor beer stand is a permanent fixture outside of the Rose and Crown Pub in the United Kingdom, it is dressed up for the holidays with garlands.
+While this outdoor beer stand is a permanent fixture outside the Rose and Crown Pub in the United Kingdom, it is dressed up for the holidays with garlands.
 The pub is across the “street” from the tea shop and Christopher Robin’s bedroom.